 Bompa (2005) identifies two CNS processes as it relates to sports performance – ‘excitation’ and ‘inhibition’.
-The speed at which signals are sent from the receptors to effectors, and back again, results in levels of excitation or inhibition.
-For example, to move the body as fast as possible when sprinting, the speed of signal transference through the CNS needs to also to be as fast as possible.
+The speed at which neural signals are sent and received back, results in the eventual levels of excitation or inhibition.
+For example, to move an athletes limbs as fast as possible when sprinting, the speed of that signal transference throughout the CNS needs to be as fast and efficient as possible.
 An athlete’s receptors and effectors need to be optimally excited and uninhibited in order to result in the optimum recruitment of fast-twitch muscle fibre.

-However, CNS fatigue will slow the speed of excitation, particularly within fast-twitch fibres, which fatigue much more rapidly than slow-twitch fibres.
-Consequently, Bompa believes exercises should only be performed as long as ‘quickness’ is possible.
+However, CNS fatigue will slow the that crucial speed of excitation, particularly within a sprinters fast-twitch fibres, which fatigue much more quickly than slow-twitch fibres.
+Consequently, experts believes training should only be performed as long as ‘quickness’ is possible.

 A comprehensive discussion of the nervous and neuromuscular systems can get complex fairly quickly, but there are a few basics that will be helpful in understanding its crucial role.

 The nervous system is divided into the central nervous system (CNS) that includes the brain and spinal cord, and the peripheral nervous system (PNS) comprising cranial nerves and spinal nerves.
 The brain comprises two regions:

 - Cerebellum – coordinates muscles to allow precise movements

 - Thalamus – acts as a relay station for incoming sensory nerve impulses, sending them on to the relevant areas of the brain for processing